Munich Apartments

 How to Rent A Flat

-Renting a Munich apartment is quite expensive and takes a lot of perseverance (unless you are willing to pay any price).
-Because cheap and moderately priced apartments are scarce, real estate rental is a typical lessor's market: the landlord can chose from many wannabee tenants the one he likes most.
+Renting an apartment Munich is quite expensive and takes a lot of perseverance (unless you are willing to pay any price).
+Because cheap and moderately priced apartment rentals are scarce, real estate is a typical lessor's market: the landlord can chose from many wannabee tenants the one he likes most.

 If you don't find an apartment here, it probably doesn't exist :-)